Edith Körner

-Edith Körner, CBE (10 July 1921 – 17 August 2000) was a British magistrate and reformer of the National Health Service.
+Edith Körner (10 July 1921 – 17 August 2000) was a British magistrate and reformer of the National Health Service.
 She was the wife of the philosopher Stephan Körner and mother of the mathematician Thomas Körner and the biochemist, writer and translator Ann M. Körner.

 Life

 Edita Leah Löwy was born in Znojmo, Czechoslovakia, the daughter of a corn miller, on 10 July 1921.
 She travelled to the United Kingdom as a refugee in 1939, after the Nazis occupied Czechoslovakia.
 Her family remained behind, with only her brother and several cousins surviving the war.
 (In 1938/1939, her father changed the family name to Laner in a vain attempt to deceive the Nazis into thinking that he and his family were not Jewish.)
 She arrived with no money, speaking four languages - Czech, German, Italian and French but little English.
 Among other jobs, she worked briefly for Reuters.

 During the war, she met Stephan Körner, a fellow Czech refugee, who was studying for his doctorate in philosophy at Cambridge; the couple married in London in 1944.
 After the end of the war and Stephan's release from the Czech army, the couple settled in Bristol where Stephan took up an assistant lectureship at the university.

 The Körners had two children, mathematician Thomas William Körner and Ann Körner (who later married Sidney Altman, a Canadian molecular biologist, who shared the Nobel Prize in Chemistry in 1989).

 In the late summer of 2000, Mrs. Körner was diagnosed with terminal lung cancer, which had advanced to such a stage that she was given only weeks to live.
 The couple would soon after be found dead together by a physician on a routine visit to their home in Bristol.
 Their deaths, which, occurred on 17 August 2000, were ruled suicides by the coroner who stated that he was "sure beyond reasonable doubt that both these persons intended to take their own lives."